LF-Decentralized-Trust-labs/paladin/doc-site/docs/architecture/distributed_sequencer_state_machine.md

 - Received: Transaction initially received by the coordinator.
 Might seem redundant explicitly modeling this as an event rather than putting this logic into the constructor, but it is useful to make the initial state transition rules explicit in the state machine definitions
 - Selected: Selected from the pool as the next transaction to be assembled
 - AssembleRequestSent: Assemble request sent to the assembler
-- Assemble_Success: Assemble response received from the sender
+- Assemble_Success: Assemble response received from the originator
-- Assemble_Revert_Response: Assemble response received from the sender with a revert reason
+- Assemble_Revert_Response: Assemble response received from the originator with a revert reason
 - Endorsed: Endorsement received from one endorser
 - EndorsedRejected: Endorsement received from one endorser with a revert reason
 - DependencyReady: Another transaction, for which this transaction has a dependency on, has become ready for dispatch
 - DependencyAssembled: Another transaction, for which this transaction has a dependency on, has been assembled
 - DependencyReverted: Another transaction, for which this transaction has a dependency on, has been reverted
-- DispatchConfirmed: Dispatch confirmation received from the sender
+- DispatchConfirmed: Dispatch confirmation received from the originator
-- DispatchConfirmationRejected: Dispatch confirmation response received from the sender with a rejection
+- DispatchConfirmationRejected: Dispatch confirmation response received from the originator with a rejection
 - Collected: Collected by the dispatcher thread
 - NonceAllocated: Nonce allocated by the dispatcher thread
 - Submitted: Submission made to the blockchain.
 Each time this event is received, the submission hash is updated